The Prohibition of Child Marriage Act, 2006

 The Prohibition of Child Marriage Act 2006 came into force on 1 November 2007 in India.
 It forbids child marriages, and protects and provides assistance to the victims of child marriages.

 Historical background

-UNICEF defines child marriage as marriage before 18 years of age and considers this practice as violation of human right.
-Child marriage has been an issue in India for a long time, because of its root in traditional, cultural and religious protection it has been hard battle to fight.
-According to 2001 census there are 1.5 millions of girls in India under the age of 15 years already married.
-Some of the harmful consequences of such child marriage are that, child loses opportunities for education and segregation from family and friends, sexual exploitation, early pregnancy and health risks, child more vulnerable to domestic violence, higher infant mortality rate, low weight babies, pre-mature birth etc.
+UNICEF defines child marriage as a formal marriage or informal union before 18 years of age and considers this practice a violation of human rights.
+Child marriage has been an issue in India for a long time.
+Because of its root in traditional, cultural and religious protection it has been a hard battle to fight.
+According to the 2001 census, there are 1.5 millions girls in India under the age of 15 years already married.
+Some of the harmful consequences of such child marriage are a child's loss of opportunities for education and segregation from family and friends, sexual exploitation, early pregnancy and related health risks, child brides being more vulnerable to domestic violence, higher infant mortality rate, low weight babies, premature birth, etc.

 Objective

 The object of the Act is to prohibit solemnization of child marriage and connected and incidental matters.

 To ensure that child marriage is eradicated from within the society, the Government of India enacted Prevention of Child marriage Act 2006 by replacing the earlier legislation of Child Marriage Restraint Act 1929.
 This new Act is armed with enabling provisions to prohibit for child marriage, protect and provide relief to victim and enhance punishment for those who abet, promote or solemnize such marriage.
 This Act also calls appointment of Child Marriage Prohibition Officer for whole or a part of a State by the State government.